Ready to rumble?

 Ready for some cognitive dissonance?
 (Am I ever!!)

-Would you borrow a home-equity line of credit and put that money in the stock market?
+Would you borrow a home-equity line of credit (HELOC) or a cash-out refinance, and put that money in the stock market?

-Really?
-Why not?
-What’s the difference between borrowing a HELOC and putting your money in the market, rather than using that cash to build home equity?
+What’s the difference between borrowing against your home equity and putting your money in the market, rather than using that cash to build more home equity?

 Fine.
-I’ll give you the $2,000 to cover closing costs, if you take a massive loan against your house and shove all that money into the stock market.
+Imagine that I’ll give you the $2,000 to cover closing costs, if you take a massive loan against your house and shove all that money into the stock market.

 “Uh, I still don’t want to.”